 Elementary School (Grades 1-6)

-In the Elementary School, English-speaking homeroom teachers give daily instruction in English literacy, Math, and bilingual Theme/Science with integration across subjects.
+In the Elementary School, English-speaking homeroom teachers give daily instruction in English literacy, Math, and Science with integration across subjects.
 Spanish and Social Studies are taught in Spanish by Spanish-speaking teachers.

-English literacy instruction is based on Lucy Calkins/Teacher College Reading and Writing Project Balanced Literacy Approach.
-The components include Reading Workshop, Writing Workshop, Word Study/Phonics, and Read Aloud.
+English literacy instruction includes Reading and Writing Workshops, Word Study/Phonics, and Read Aloud.
 There is a strong emphasis on children reading, writing, and growing at their own levels and designing lessons from class needs (reference texts include The Art of Teaching Reading and The Art of Teaching Writing).

 High School (Grades 7-11)